rstudio/rstudio-conf-2022-program/lightning-talks/exploratory-spatial-data-analysis.md

 talk_id: 22014
 talk_slug: exploratory-spatial-data-analysis
 talk_type: lightning
+talk_tags: [spatial, tidyverse, tool]
 session_slug: lightning-talks
-block: 4-4-session
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: Exploratory Spatial Data Analysis in the tidyverse
+talk_title: "Exploratory Spatial Data Analysis in the tidyverse"
 # A short version of the title, suitable for small displays
 talk_title_short: Exploratory Spatial Data Analysis in the tidyverse
 # A link to your talk's materials, when ready